Canon PIXMA PRO-200 Printer Review

 3.21

 This printer's color accuracy is impressive.
 Most inaccuracies are minor, with the worst offenders being light gray and black.
 This level of color accuracy makes the printer appropriate for professional work.
-Check out the Canon imagePROGRAF PRO-310 if you want a similar photo printer with even better color accuracy.
+Consider the Canon imagePROGRAF PRO-310 if you're looking for a similar photo printer with even better color accuracy.

 9.5